-In order to ensure the accuracy of all publicly available information referring to its validated provision The Open University must be involved in the sign off of partner publicity, as detailed in the table below.
+In order to ensure the accuracy of all publicly available information referring to its validated provision the OU must be involved in the sign off of partner publicity, as detailed in the table below.

-The table also includes details of the audits and checks carried out by the University.
-Furthermore, it outlines the responsibilities of the different stakeholders involved in the sign off and monitoring processes, both at the University and in the institutions.
+The table also includes details of the audits and checks carried out by the OU.
+Furthermore, it outlines the responsibilities of the different stakeholders involved in the sign off and monitoring processes, both at the OU and in the institutions.

-Activity OU requirements 1 Annual Prospectuses Annual brochures and prospectuses must be sent to the OU in draft form for approval Drafts must be sent to the External Engagement Manager at ouvp-info@open.ac.uk A production schedule must be sent in advance/at the earliest opportunity for the year ahead for planning purposes A minimum 7 days' notice must be given for all approval requests 2 Handbooks Student handbooks related to OU validated programmes must be published on publicly accessible web pages (where no password is required) The Open University will carry out a yearly check, over the summer months, in order to ensure that student handbooks are publicly available and that their content is accurate.
+Activity OU requirements 1.
+Annual Prospectuses Annual brochures and prospectuses must be sent to the OU in draft form for approval prior to publication.
+Drafts must be sent to the Partnership Engagement Manager at OUVP-info@open.ac.uk A production schedule must be sent in advance/at the earliest opportunity for the year ahead for planning purposes A minimum 7 days' notice must be given for all approval requests 2.
+Student Handbooks Student handbooks related to OU validated programmes must be published on publicly accessible web pages (where no password is required) The OU will carry out a yearly check, over the summer months, in order to ensure that student handbooks are publicly available and that their content is accurate.
 Amendments may be required where necessary.
-3 Regulations for Validated Awards of The Open University An up-to-date version of the regulations must be made publicly available on partner websites (on a page where no password is required) The Open University will carry out a yearly check, over the summer months, in order to ensure that the most up-to-date version of the regulations is publicly available.
+3. Regulations for Validated Awards of The Open University An up-to-date version of the regulations must be made publicly available on partner websites (on a page where no password is required) The OU will carry out a yearly check, over the summer months, in order to ensure that the most up-to-date version of the regulations is publicly available.
 Amendments may be required where necessary.
-4 Leaflets, external advertisements We don't normally approve leaflets and external ads prior to publications.
-However, these will be routinely checked during visits at the partner institutions and any issues in relation to these will be reported to the particular partner institution.
-5 Partner websites The Open University will carry out an audit of all partner websites every year in the summer.
+4. Programme Specifications All programme specifications must be made readily available on your website where no password is required to access the information.
+5. Leaflets, external advertisements We do not normally approve leaflets and external adverts prior to publication.
+However, these will be routinely checked during visits at the partner institution and any issues in relation to these will be reported to the particular partner institution.
+6. Partner websites The OU will carry out an audit of all partner websites every year in the summer.
 Amendments may be required where necessary.
-Partner Institutions must inform the External Engagement Manager at ouvp-info@open.ac.uk where significant changes are to be made to their website (e.g. web re-development or rebranding).

-^{}Please note: Institutions are required to keep a record of all the printed and electronic information produced to describe their validated programmes and their relationship with the University.
+Please note: Institutions are required to keep a record of all the printed and electronic information produced to describe their validated programmes and their relationship with the OU.
 They must keep this information for the maximum period for which students might be registered on the relevant programmes.